 Sleep in America® Poll

 The Sleep in America poll is the NSF’s premier annual review of current sleep topics.
-The poll was first conducted in 1991 and has been produced since 2018 by Langer Research Associates.
+The poll was first conducted in 1991.
 For the last thirty years, the NSF has released its Sleep in America poll with the start of Daylight Saving Time.
-Information on past polls are published in Sleep Health.
+Information on past polls is available in the Research section of our website.

 Sleep Monitoring Standards

 In 2014 NSF together with the Consumer Technology Association (CTA) and the American National Standards Institute (ANSI) began developing standards for sleep technology.
 As a result, the R6.4 WG1 Sleep Monitors Group was established, composed of sleep experts and technology manufacturers.
 Since 2016, the Sleep Monitors Group has published several reports.
 You can access them on our SleepTech section of our website.